 The data analysis, interviews, and listening sessions revealed a high degree of variability in how recruitment and retention processes were carried out among hospitals and leaders.
 To lay out the imperative for change, the organization convened a leadership symposium to share the organizational strategic plan and specifically highlight workforce as the No. 1 strategic priority.
 Leaders had an opportunity to learn about the listening and design work and weigh in on the individual roles they could play to reduce variability, incorporate experience principles, and standardize processes.

-It’s no secret that the healthcare industry is experiencing the most unusual circumstances it has ever faced.
-Taking a fresh approach to employee retention and recruitment will resonate with current and future employees by demonstrating that the organization empathizes with the challenges they face and desires to elevate the their experience.
+It’s no secret that the healthcare industry is experiencing the most unusual circumstances it has ever faced.5 Taking a fresh approach to employee retention and recruitment will resonate with current and future employees by demonstrating that the organization empathizes with the challenges they face and desires to elevate the their experience.
 And by more effectively caring for their employees, hospitals and health systems can strengthen their value in the communities they serve.

-Martha Davis, John C. McLean III
+Co-authored by Martha Davis and John C. McLean III